shyam-habarakada/rscds/README.md

 4. Start the node server

-Ideally, you want to configure the node server to un as a daemon.
+Ideally, you want to configure the node server to run as a daemon.